GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

-# High-Level Description
+# Sample: Use Cloud Scheduler and VM labels to start and stop VMs on schedule

 This solution makes use of the following GCP products:
 - Cloud Scheduler
 - Cloud Pub/Sub
 - Cloud Functions
 - Compute Engine

-This solution will start/stop GCE instances based on **Labels**.
+This solution will start/stop GCE instances based on **[labels](https://cloud.google.com/compute/docs/labeling-resources)**.
 All VMs which have the same label (within a specific zone) can be started/stopped on schedule using Cloud Scheduler.

 Using labels offers a lot of flexibility.
 For example, if you have additional VMs that you would like to start/stop on an existing schedule, then all you need is to apply the same label to them.